graben1437/titan1withtp3.1/README.md

 This readme is current as of 12/14/2015.

 This build is based on tp3-ci-31 as of 11/10/2015.
-May of these changes have been submitted to the main titan 3.1 stream as pull requests, but at this point in time, they have not been pulled in.
+Many of the changes in this build are submitted to the main titan 3.1 stream as pull requests, but at this point in time, they have not been pulled in.
+You can look in the poms and code and should see markers with pull request numbers for most of the changes.

 This build also includes Titan pull requests 1195 and 1197.